codemann8/alttpr_codetracker_codemann8/README.md

   - AUTOTRACKER_ENABLE_EXTERNAL_HEALTH_FILE - For advanced usage only, in Beta, will export a health.txt in `C:/Users/<user>/Documents/EmoTracker` when the player has a change in health/status
 - experimental.lua (Settings to enable experimental features)
   - EXPERIMENTAL_ENABLE_DYNAMIC_REQUIREMENTS - For experimental use only, in crossed door shuffle, there are two capture grids added to each dungeon, to which the user can cycle thru the various items that can lock a dungeon.
 This is useful for marking items that you need to complete a dungeon later.
+  - EXPERIMENTAL_INVERTED_NEW_LOGIC - New logic rules for the upcoming version of Inverted, currently available in the OWR branch